 Thus far, the discussion of composition has neglected liveness.
 In composite specifications, it is usually easy to specifying liveness by placing fairness conditions on the actions of individual components.
-For example, to specify an array of clocks that all keep ticking forever, we would modify the specification ClockArray of (10.2) on page 137 to equal:
+For example, to specify an array of clocks that all keep ticking forever, we would modify the specification

+ClockArray of (10.2) on page 139 to equal

+'''

-$\forall k \in Clock : (hr[k] \in 1 ...
-12) \land \Box [HCN(hr[k])]{hr[k]} \land WF{hr[k]}(HCN(hr[k]))$
+\forall k \in Clock : (hr[k] \in 1 ...
+12) \land \Box [HCN(hr[k])]{hr[k]} \land WF{hr[k]}(HCN(hr[k]))

+'''

-When writing a weak or strong fairness formula for an action A of component c, there arises the question of what the subscript should be.
-The obvious choices are (i) the tuple v describing the entire specification state, and (ii) the tuple $v_c$ describing that component's state.
-The choice matters only if the safety part of the specification allows the system to reach some state in which an A step could leave $v_c$ unchanged while changing v.
-In practice, this is seldom the case.
-If it is, we probably don't want the fairness condition to be satisfied by a step that leaves the component's state unchanged, so we would use the subscript $v_c$ .
+When writing a weak or strong fairness formula for an action A of a component c, there arises the question of what the subscript should be.
+The obvious choices are (i) the tuple v describing the entire specification state, and (ii) the tuple v_c describing that component's state.
+The choice can matter only if the safety part of the specification allows the system to reach some state in which an A step could leave v_c unchanged while changing v.
+Although unlikely, this could conceivably be the case in a joint-action specification.
+If it is, we probably don't want the fairness condition to be satisfied by a step that leaves the component's state unchanged, so we would use the subscript v_c .

 Fairness conditions for composite specifications do raise one important question: if each component specification is machine closed, is the composite specification necessarily machine closed?
-Suppose we write the specification as $\forall k \in C : S_k \wedge L_k$ , where each pair $S_k$ , $L_k$ is machine closed.
-Let S be the conjunction of the $S_k$ and L the conjunction of the $L_k$ , so the specification equals $S \wedge L$ .
-The conjunction of safety properties is a safety property, so S is a safety property.
+Suppose we write the specification as $\forall k \in C: S_k \wedge L_k$, where each pair S_k , L_k is machine closed.
+Let S be the conjunction of the S_k and L the conjunction of the L_k , so the specification equals $S \wedge L$.
+The conjunction of safety properties is a safety property, S so S is a safety property.
 Hence, we can ask if the pair S, L is machine closed.

 In general, S, L need not be machine closed.
 But, for an interleaving composition, it usually is.
 Liveness properties are usually expressed as the conjunction of weak and strong fairness properties of actions.
-As stated on pages 111-112, a specification is machine closed if its liveness property is the conjunction of fairness properties for subactions of the next-state action.
-In an interleaving composition, each $S_k$ usually has the form $I_k \wedge \Box[N_k]{v_k}$ where the $v_k$ satisfy the hypothesis of the Composition Rule (page 136), and each $N_k$ implies $v_i' = v_i$ , for all i in $C \setminus \{k\}$ .
-In this case, the Composition Rule implies that a subaction of $N_k$ is also a subaction of the next-state relation of S. Hence, if we write an interleaving composition in the usual way, and we write machine-closed component specifications in the usual way, then the composite specification is machine closed.
-Machine closure is defined in Section 8.9.2 on page 111.
+As stated on page 112, a specification is machine closed if its liveness property is the conjunction of fairness properties for subactions of the next-state action.
+In an interleaving composition, each S_k usually has the form $I_k \wedge \Box [N_k]{v_k}$ where the v_k satisfy the hypothesis of the Composition Rule (page 138), and each N_k implies $v_i' = v_i$, for all i in $C \setminus \{k\}$.
+In this case, the Composition Rule implies that a subaction of N_k is also a subaction of the next-state action of S. Hence, if we write an interleaving composition in the usual way, and we write machine-closed component specifications in the usual way, then the composite specification is machine closed.